Sergey Kofanov: Climbing career

 In May 2006, Kofanov took part in a rescue operation of climber Lincoln Hall on Mount Everest, who was on the verge of death at an altitude of 8,700 metres.
 Later, Hall wrote a book titled, Dead Lucky, becoming a bestseller.

 A year later Kofanov saved the life of the lost and dying Italian climber Marco Epis on Everest, lowering him from an altitude of 8,300 metres.
 This was the first rescue operation on Everest organized by one person at such altitude, and it received widespread attention, such as the Italian RAI-TV and the English Discovery Channel.
 In January 2009, he was awarded the medal "The Honour" by the Russian Award Committee for this achievement.

-In 2008, Kofanov was awarded the American "Golden Piton", and the European Grolla d`Or, for his 2007 ascent of Kumbhakarna Mountain with Valeri Babanov.

 At the age of 28, he became the youngest Russian to summit Everest, and the seventh, and youngest, Russian who finished the Seven Summits.

 Kofanov was the champion of national and international championships in alpinism and mountaineering.

 He is considered a Merited Master of Sports in Russia.